megaserg/megaserg.github.io/_posts/2017-02-17-how-to-call-scala-udf-from-pyspark.md

 ---
 layout: post
 title: "How to call Scala UDFs from PySpark"
 tags: scala, spark, pyspark
+crosspost_to_medium: true
 ---

 # Motivation